szymonkaliski/timav/README.md

 }
 ```

-3. `timav cache` - first time should be run in interactive bash session, as it will lead you through the setup process
+3. `DEBUG=* timav cache` - first time should be run in interactive bash session, as it will lead you through the setup process
 4. ideally add `timav cache` as a cronjob - I run it every 15 minutes

 ## Usage